isaacnmm/pestpolicy-hugo2XX/content/posts/rectangular-vs-round-trampoline/index.md

 Rectangle trampolines can improve the performance of gymnasts and athletics.
 The long, spacious, rectangular shape provides a reliable area to perform all the tricks and twirls.

-Most professional jumpers have invested in professional
-- grade rectangular trampolines to enhance their skills.
+Most professional jumpers have invested in professional-grade rectangular trampolines to enhance their skills.
 These trampolines can hold over 350lbs and have a huge landing space.

 On the other hand, round trampoline have only one landing spot at the center.
-The weight limit for round trampoline is around 200
+The weight limit for round trampoline is around 200-300lbs.
-- 300lbs.
 Hence, they dont meet the exception of most professional athletic training needs.
 Their bounce is also not as powerful as that of a rectangular trampoline.

 ###  Rectangular Vs. Round Trampoline Location